emdash/udlang/README.md

 # uDLang #

-uDLang is a pure functional language with *practical* applications.
+uDLang is a minimalist, practical *functional* programming language.

 It supports creating efficient *filters*: small programs which operate on structured data.